MohamedAhmed-SUT/alx-backend-python/python-generators-0x00/README.md

 4.  **Seeding** the table with sample data from the `user_data.csv` file, ensuring data is not inserted more than once.

 This script is imported by all subsequent task files to establish a database connection and interact with the data.

+---

+## Task 1: Stream Users with a Generator

+The `0-stream_users.py` script contains the `stream_users()` function.

+This function is a **generator** that connects to the database and fetches users one by one using the `yield` keyword.
+This approach is highly memory-efficient, as it avoids loading the entire `user_data` table into memory at once.
+It returns each user as a dictionary for convenient use.